A Glug of Oil

 I prefer the brand Mutti; yes they are a bit expensive but look how amazing they are.

-Mutti tinned tomatoes.
+A can of Mutti brand of tinned tomatoes.

-They're available in Tesco, Sainsbury's or Waitrose and in my opinion, you can't beat them.
+They're available in Tesco, Sainsbury's or Waitrose and, in my opinion, you can't beat them.

-Ingredients for the chicken
+Ingredients for butter chicken

 • 2 nice fat chicken fillets cut into biggish bite-sized pieces (3cm) Use 3 fillets if you want to serve 4 people